Achilles tendon rupture treated with VACOped® Boot: rehabilitation programme and exercises

 Weeks 7 and 8

-At week 7, your boot will be altered again, this time providing you with 0° to 30° range of movement at your ankle, and the wedge sole will be swapped for a flat sole.
-This is where you will notice the biggest difference when walking in the boot.
+At week 7, your boot will be altered again.
+This time giving you 0° to 30° range of movement at your ankle.
+The wedge sole will also be swapped for a flat sole.
+Once this is done, you will notice a big difference when walking in the boot.

-You can remove your boot once a day to carry out the following gentle range of movement exercises for your ankle.
-These exercises should only be done if you are feeling no pain while doing them.
+Remove your boot once a day, to carry out the following gentle range of ankle movement exercises.
+Only do these exercises if you feel no pain while doing them.
 Aim to complete each exercise 10 times, three times in a row.
 Rest for 60 seconds between each set of 10.

-1. Do not bend your ankle up past its neutral position
+1. Photo showing how not to bend your ankle up past its neutral position

 Do not bend your ankle up past its neutral position (where the line is drawn)